-Oviedo Campus: Oviedo, the fastest-growing city in the county, experienced 91 percent growth from 1990-1999.
-This Oviedo Campus, which opened in 2001, is nestled just three miles north of the University of Central Florida and 17 miles northeast of Orlando.
+Oviedo Campus: The campus, which opened in 2001, is nestled just three miles north of the University of Central Florida and 17 miles northeast of Orlando.

 The Center for Economic Development at Heathrow: This facility, which opened in 2007, is a first-of-its-kind public/private partnership that is expected to strengthen Central Florida's economic development efforts and produce highly skilled workers to attract high-paying jobs to the area.
 The campus is located adjacent to Interstate 4.